OpenSourceEconomics/pybaum/docs/source/index.rst

 pybaum
 ======

-Pybaum contains tools to work with pytrees.
+pybaum contains tools to work with pytrees.